Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/introduction.rst

 For example, if you have:

-- a control point of value 0 at frame 0,
+- A control point of value 0 at frame 0,
 - another one of value 10 at frame 25,
 - and you use linear interpolation,